heder/muteframe/README.md

 Unfortunately, the process of integrating any app with New Teams via the API is a little involved.
 This is by design.
 Even Stream Deck needs the exact same procedure.
 * First, enable API Access in Teams.
 This is done via Settings -> Privacy -> Manage API -> Enable API
-* On startup of the application, a small settings dialog will appear.
+* On first startup of the application, a small settings dialog will appear.
 * To initialize integration, start a call or meeting in Teams and click on the mute or unmute buttons in the app's settings box.
 (The dialog can be opened by right-clicking the icon in windows systray/notification area)
 * A confirmation popup should appear inside Teams.
 Click approve and you should be all set.